The 25 best debut albums of 2022

 What NME said: “With velvet-smooth harmonies, swelling string sections and the faintest crackle of an old jazz record, the album plays out like a storybook; each song a little glowing orb of magic.”
 Read more

-Key track: ‘Beautiful Stranger’
+Key track: ‘Beautiful Stranger’ (SW)

 Lil Silva – ‘Yesterday Is Heavy’